Lucide/Font-Atlas-Generator/README.md

 * tweak the settings to achieve the desired spacing
 * save the image by right clicking → *save image*

+> **Warning**, the app uses unicode [variation selectors](https://en.wikipedia.org/wiki/Variation_Selectors_(Unicode_block)) to prevent browsers from showing symbols in the emoji style.
+If you copy the string in the "charset" textarea, for every char there will be a `U+FE0E` variation selector following.\
+Beware

 ---

 ### features I'd like to add: